10 Common Skincare Mistakes and How to Avoid Them

 Sun exposure is the top cause of premature aging, from wrinkles to dark spots.
 Many skip SPF, thinking cloudy days or brief outings don’t count, but UV rays penetrate regardless.

-Make suncream a non-negotiable part of your routine.
+How to Avoid It: Make sunscreen a non-negotiable part of your routine.
 Choose a broad-spectrum sunscreen with SPF 30 or higher and apply it every morning, even if you’re staying indoors.
-Additionally, reapply every two hours when exposed to sunlight for prolonged periods.
+Reapply every two hours when exposed to sunlight for prolonged periods.

 Exfoliation is crucial for removing dead skin cells and revealing fresh, radiant skin.
 However, exfoliating too often or using harsh scrubs can strip the skin’s natural barrier, leading to irritation, sensitivity, and even breakouts.